 Choosing between Oxford and Cambridge

-- Courses with a similar title offered at both of the Universities may be different in content, it's important for students to check the course details carefully to see which will suit them best.
+Some courses are offered at one of the Universities but not the other – students should check each institution’s Undergraduate Prospectus/website for details of courses on offer.
+It's also important to be aware that courses with a similar title at the two Universities may be different in content.
+Therefore, it's important for students to check the course details to see which one will suit them best.

-Unlike at many other universities, students at Oxford and Cambridge also benefit from more personalised teaching time with world experts in their field, at Oxford these small-group teaching sessions are called 'tutorials', while at Cambridge we call them ‘supervisions’.
+Unlike at many other universities, students at Oxford and Cambridge also benefit from highly personalised teaching time with experts in their field.
+The only difference is in the name: Oxford refers to these sessions as ‘tutorials’ while Cambridge calls them ‘supervisions’.

-At Oxford, the final degree classification result is usually based on the examinations taken at the end of the final year.
+At Oxford, most courses are formally assessed at the end of the first and final years, with the final degree classification result usually based on the exams taken at the end of the final year.

 How to apply

 All students must apply online through UCAS by 6.00pm (UK time) on 15 October.